cuhklinlab/JSNMF/README.md

   RAGI.m: evaluated the performance of the clustering methods using the Residual Average Gini Index (RAGI).

+  plot_fig4.m: plot figure 4 in the body text

   demo_kidney.m: an example to use jsnmf method on mouse kidney data (sci-CAR).
 It contains some downstream analysis tasks, such as clustering, visualization and so on.

   demo_h3k4me3.m: an example to use jsnmf method on mouse brain data (scRNA + H3K4me3, Paired-Tag).
 It contains some downstream analysis tasks, such as clustering, visualization and so on.